Does Honey Make You Gain Weight? Everything You Need to Know

 Manuka Honey: The Superstar of the Honey World

-If you've ever heard of Manuka honey, you might already know it's a bit special.
-It comes from New Zealand, where bees pollinate the Manuka plant, and it's one of the most studied honeys in the world.
+Manuka honey comes from New Zealand, where bees pollinate the Manuka plant.
+It's one of the most studied honeys in the world — antibacterial and antiseptic, with research suggesting it can help with:

 You can eat it, stir it into your tea, or even use it as a hair mask.
 It's the kind of food that works from the inside out.